krislette/square/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Square is a programming language designed with beginners in mind.
-Its syntax is built around square brackets, which is where its name is derived from, maintaining simplicity and clarity.
-This general programming language emphasizes ease of learning and readability, making it an ideal starting point for those who are just beginning their programming journey.
-The programming language draws inspiration from C for its robust static typing and fast compile time, which ensure efficient performance and reduced runtime errors.
+Its syntax is built around square brackets where its name is derived from, to maintain simplicity and clarity.
+This general programming language emphasizes ease of learning and readability, to make it an ideal starting point for those who are just beginning their programming journey.
+The programming language draws inspiration from C for its robust static typing and fast compile time, to make sure efficient performance and reduced runtime errors.

 <!-- TABLE OF CONTENTS -->
 ## Table Of Contents